What evidence do I need to make a personal injury claim?

-As the claimant, it is your role to prove that you were injured directly as the result of another person’s accident or negligence, which is why it is crucial to your potential claim that you work with a specialist personal injury lawyer.
+As a claimant, you need to be able to prove that you were injured directly as the result of another person’s accident or negligence when making a claim for personal injury.

-- Your medical records including those from the hospital if you needed emergency treatment, or your GP if you did not.
-Your solicitor may also recommend you are assessed by an independent medical expert who will produce a report to help substantiate your claim.
+- The names and wards of the doctors and medical staff who treated you as a result of the accident.
+Your solicitor may also recommend you be assessed by an independent medical expert who will produce a report to help substantiate your claim

-- Photographs of your injuries, including subsequent scarring
+- Photographs of your injuries, including any subsequent scarring

 - Diagrams depicting how the accident occurred (e.g., which direction cars were travelling in an RTA)

-- Reports from police or emergency services, if they attended the scene or the copy of the RIDDOR accident report from your employer
+- Reports from police or emergency services if they attended the scene or a copy of the RIDDOR accident report from your employer

 - A diary detailing any appointments you had regarding your injury, as well as your physical and mental condition.
 Keep track of any things you need assistance with, such as if your spouse has to help you get dressed, or you are unable to do your grocery shopping without help.